chriswidlo/AligentAssigment/README.md

 # Api definition:

-PeriodFormat contains 4 available formats YEARS,HOURS,MINUTES,SECONDS .
-All of them can be used to convert days to years, hours, minutes, or seconds.
+PeriodFormat class contains 4 available formats YEARS,HOURS,MINUTES,SECONDS .
+They can be used to convert days respectivelly to years, hours, minutes, or seconds.

 Interface "DatetimeCalculation" represents API and includes all functions.